ckeditor/ckeditor5/docs/builds/guides/overview.md

 ### When NOT to use builds?

-The {@link framework/index CKEditor 5 Framework} should be used, instead of builds, in the following cases:
+{@link framework/index CKEditor 5 Framework} should be used, instead of builds, in the following cases:

 * When you want to create your own text editor and have full control over its every aspect, from UI to features.
 * When the solution proposed by the builds does not fit your specific use case.